verb (used with object), hired, hir·ing.

 Examples from the Web for hirer

-He, therefore, and not the hirer is responsible for the negligence of the chauffeur.Putnam's Handy Law Book for the Layman|Albert Sidney Bolles
+The bailor is not responsible generally for any negligence of the hirer in operating the car.Putnam's Handy Law Book for the Layman|Albert Sidney Bolles

 The hirer desired him to fix his own time, whereupon the writer drew a promissory note, making it payable at the day of judgment.Law and Laughter|George Alexander Morton

 - the act of hiring or the state of being hired